 have additional characters, starting with a hyphen (

-Dart 2 pre-releases have version numbers starting with
+For example, Dart 2 pre-releases have version numbers starting with

-For more information, see Dart 2 Updates.
+For more information, see the Dart 2 page.

 Filing bugs and feature requests